lougranou/RES-SMTP/README.md

    ===
    ```

-2. **email.txt**, in this file you will add email addresses of victims, one per line like this :
+2. **emails.txt**, in this file you will add email addresses of victims, one per line like this :

    ```bash
    email_1@example.com